 20. Professional hair services

 As a hairstylist, I understand that getting your hair done is important.
-However, it is not a need and you may need to cut it out for a few months until you get your expenses under control.
+However, it is not a need and you may want to cut it out for a few months until you get your expenses under control.
 I would suggest doing a balayage or something close to your natural color so that you don’t notice the regrowth as bad.
 This is what I decided to do and I haven’t colored my hair in about 6 months.
-For haircuts, try to find a friend who knows hair, cut it yourself or go somewhere cheap.
+For haircuts, try to find a friend who knows hair, cut it yourself, or go somewhere that isn’t too expensive.
+I would also consider buying a package from Groupon to save some money if you absolutely need to go in.

 I hope that this blog post will inspire you to cut back on buying things you don’t need.
 Another thing that I am constantly doing is checking my bank account everyday.
 I write down exactly what I need to pay for that week and make sure I have enough money.
 I find that if I physically write it down, I have a better chance of following it.
-If you would like more tips, click here to find out 8 simple ways to make and save money online.
+If you would like more tips or are looking to find a way to make some extra money, check out these two blog posts, 8 Simple Ways To Make And Save Money Online and How To Start A Lifestyle Blog In 5 Minutes.
 Thanks for reading!